arogozhnikov/hep_ml/README.rst

    for machine learning in python
 -  `REP <https://github.com/yandex/REP>`__ — python wrappers around
-   different machine learning libraries (including TMVA) + goodies, required to plot learning curves reports after classification
+   different machine learning libraries (including TMVA) + goodies, required to plot learning curves and reports after classification.
+   Required to execute *howto*\ s from this repository
 -  `numpy <http://www.numpy.org/>`__ — 'MATLAB in python', vector
    operation in python.
 Use it you need to perform any number crunching.
 -  `theano <http://deeplearning.net/software/theano/>`__ — optimized